Akankshya2020/logistic-regression-implimentation/README.md

 # logistic-regression-implimentation
-Here we have taken the basic data set of iris flower and played with parameters like C and penalty
+Here we have taken the basic data set of iris flower and played with parameters like C and penalty checked with the accuracy score and best parameters